darkmavis/com.smonch.cyclopsframework/README.md

 Imagine that you have several coroutine sequences running in parallel and you don't know how long they'll take to complete.

-What if you could tag these sequences and then stop or pause them by tag?
+- What if you could tag these sequences and then stop or pause them by tag?
-What if you wanted to insert cascading tags at various points in a sequence?
+- What if you wanted to insert cascading tags at various points in a sequence?
-What if a sequence is shaped like a tree?
+- What if a sequence is shaped like a tree?
-What if you could use as many tags as you like and decide which tags should cascade and which tags shouldn't?
+- What if you could use as many tags as you like and decide which tags should cascade and which tags shouldn't?
-What if your coroutines provided state management events such as OnEnter, OnExit, and OnUpdate?
+- What if your coroutines provided state management events such as OnEnter, OnExit, and OnUpdate?
-What if these coroutines could loop for a given number of cycles and provide additional events such as OnFirstFrame and OnLastFrame?
+- What if these coroutines could loop for a number of cycles and provide additional events such as OnFirstFrame and OnLastFrame?
-And what if you could send messages by tag to anything you'd like, no receiver required?
+- What if you could send messages by tag to anything you'd like, no receiver required?

 Cyclops Framework was built for these types of situations.
 Usage should lead to greater flexibility with less code written.

 This project dates back over a decade and was heavily inspired by [Cyclops Framework (for AS3)](https://github.com/darkmavis/CyclopsFramework) from the 2010-2012 Flash era.

 # Installing Cyclops Framework